 Our gay biking & adventure tour of Salt Lake City provides days of adventure.
 Ride along the Jordan River Parkway Trail, & up several canyons.
 Learn local Mormon folklore.
 Soak in hot springs, ride the Alpine Slide & tour historic Park City.
-End the days among SLC's vibrant gay night life.
+End the days among SLC’s vibrant gay nightlife.
+When most people think of Salt Lake, a progressive queer scene probably isn’t the first… or second... or, um, even third thing that comes to mind.
+But almost any LGBTQ visitor who’s been here before, and nearly every LGBTQ local who calls the city home, will tell you, it’s an inclusive urban destination with tons of super gay stuff going on.

 In 2012, the Advocate Magazine rated Salt Lake City the gayest city in America.
-HE Travel is sending a group of gay folks to Utah to see why.
+We are sending a group of gay folks to Utah to see why.

 We’ll ride two by two up the mountains, over the hills and through the bushes that surround this desert Oasis in Northern Utah.
 We’ll tour Temple Square, headquarters of the Mormon Church, and see firsthand what those adorable Mormon boys were trying to tell us.
 Then we’ll wash it all down with a cocktail at a local gay bar (yes, Utah has both gay bars and liquor).